ordina-jworks/ordina-jworks.github.io/_posts/2017-10-05-Kickstarter-Trajectory-2017.md

 We kicked off our career at Ordina in the JWorks unit.
 The main technologies used in this unit are Java & JavaScript.
 Most of the workshops in the Kickstarter trajectory are based on these two technologies.
-Small sidenote, don’t be fooled by these names: Java & JavaScript have no underlying connection.
+Small side note, don’t be fooled by these names: Java & JavaScript have no underlying connection.
-In general, the development of modern applications is divided in two main groups: the frontend part and the backend part.
+In general, the development of modern applications is divided into two main groups: the frontend part and the backend part.
 Java dominates in the backend part, while JavaScript is located in the frontend part.
-For 2 months, we’ve had the luxury to deepen our knowledge in both domains, in order to obtain a comprehensive understanding of the cutting-edge technology stack that’s being used in JWorks.
+For two months, we’ve had the luxury to deepen our knowledge in both domains, in order to obtain a comprehensive understanding of the cutting-edge technology stack that’s being used in JWorks.
-Below you’ll find a brief overview of the technologies we explored & applied in the workshops.
+Below you’ll find a brief overview of the technologies we explored and applied in the workshops.

 * **Frontend**
   * HTML5, CSS3, BEM, SASS